xiaweijie1996/R2M-Model/README.md

 ## Overview
-There are several steps to use the main functions of model.
+There are several steps to use the main functions of the model.
 * Upload the PV irradiation data.
 * Upload the consumption data of consumers.
-* Set the parameters of model(eg, battery capacity, PV panel efficiency .etc).
+* Set the parameters of model (eg, battery capacity, PV panel efficiency,...etc).
 * Find the output.
 ...

 ## How to upload the PV irradiation data?
-**1-** First, you need go to the websit(https://re.jrc.ec.europa.eu/pvg_tools/es/#PVP) to download the irradiation data of a certain location, the data has to be hourly in a year.
+**1-** First, the irradiation data of a certain location has to be downloaded from the website (https://re.jrc.ec.europa.eu/pvg_tools/es/#PVP).
+The data has to be hourly in a year.
-**2-** After downloading the data, you have to process the data and calcuate the global irradiation, this process can be done in Excel.(Note1: in this process, you may have to choose slope, azimuth .etc.
-Note2: in this process, the result is a colume of `global irradiation` data over a year, like `Figue 1`)
+**2-** After downloading the data, it has to be processed and the global irradiation calculated, this process can be done in Excel.
+(Note1: in this process, you may have to choose slope, azimuth .etc.
+Note2: in this process, the result is a column of `global irradiation` data over a year, like `Figue 1`)

 <div align=center>
 <img src="https://user-images.githubusercontent.com/84010474/152431749-a1874a4b-7336-45dd-86bf-cfbc943cd197.png" >